How to Improve Your Recruitment Cycle

 “The specific process and steps a recruiter takes to understand and promote a client’s job order, source and vet candidates, and get the best fit candidate hired.”

 But, your recruitment cycle is a little more complicated than posting a job, submitting a couple of candidates to your client, and then responding with “OMG, that candidate is perfect, hire him today!”

 It might happen sometimes, but typically recruiting processes require a bit more planning… and might we suggest automation?

 Let’s break down the recruitment cycle and see where we can automate steps in the process and save your recruiters time.

-Recently, Capterra published a report saying that 94% of recruitment firms and HR professionals claimed that their recruiting process is at its most effective when they are using their ATS.
+Recently, Capterra published a report saying that 94% of recruitment agencies and HR professionals claimed that their recruiting process is at its most effective when they are using their ATS.

 Once a job order hits the recruiter’s desk, it’s time to start doing some research and planning (especially if it’s a new client).
 Recruiters will need to collaborate with the salesperson and get as much background info as possible before they talk to the client/hiring manager.

 This is also a good time to start planning your campaign for the new job.
-This should be a fairly standard process that is shared and optimized across your organization.
+This should be a fairly standard process that is shared and optimised across your organisation.
 This could be as simple as a checklist or as sophisticated as a completely automated chain-of-events.
 Just make sure that your recruiters are equipped with the tools they need so the “process” doesn’t become post-job-wait-for-application-to-land-in-inbox.

 Communicate with Client